 What are the causes and consequences of the crisis in Ukraine, and what has been the nature of local, national, and external actors’ involvement in it?
-These are the questions that my colleague Tetyana Malyarenko and I examine in this comprehensive analysis of the situation in Ukraine.
+These are the questions that my colleague Tetyana Malyarenko and I examine in this book which represents comprehensive analysis of the situation in Ukraine.

 The crisis in Ukraine evolved from peaceful protests to full-scale military conflict and to an unstable ceasefire frequently interrupted by, at times, intense clashes between government forces and separatist rebels.
 Tracing the emergence of two new de-facto state entities in the post-Soviet space—the self-declared Donetsk and Luhansk People’s Republics—from the chaos of the early days after Russia’s annexation of Crimea in Spring 2014 to the second Minsk Agreement in February 2015, and focusing on the actions of the immediate conflict parties and their external backers, we investigate the feasibility and viability of several prominent ‘scenarios’ for a possible future settlement of the conflict.